 The app makes it very easy to find those large cache files and “needy” programs that prevent your Mac from reaching its full potential.

-Besides Smart Scan, it’s a good idea to go to the Optimization and Maintenance modules, where you can review other methods to give your Mac a much-needed boost.
+Besides Smart Care, it’s a good idea to check the Performance feature, where you can review other methods to give your Mac a much-needed boost.